davidsantoso/markety/README.md

 # Markety
 Easily integrate with the Marketo SOAP API to find and update leads.

 This gem is a fork of the original Marketo gem but has been updated to work with Savon 2.3.0.
-Note that there is a Savon dependency issue with it requiring < 1.6.
-If you're already running nokogiri 1.6 then you'll probably run into problems when you execute bundle install.
-Unfortunately, I can't think of a fix until the rubygems account for Savon is updated to the [version 2](https://github.com/savonrb/savon/tree/version2) branch.
+Note that there is a Savon dependency issue with it requiring < 1.6 to maintain support for Ruby 1.8.
+If you're already running nokogiri 1.6 then you'll probably run into problems when you execute bundle install since the Savon gem in rubygems currently does not allow for nokogiri > 1.6.
+Unfortunately, the only work around is to use bundler and installing the gem directly from the GitHub [Savon version 2](https://github.com/savonrb/savon/tree/version2) branch.

 Here's the specific [issue](https://github.com/savonrb/savon/issues/487).
-The Savon gem should be updated on rubygems.org later this week so the dependency issue should be resolved soon.
+The Savon gem should be updated on rubygems.org later this week so the dependency issue will be resolved and you won't need to manually set savon and wasabi.

 ## Install
 Markety is available through Rubygems.
 Just add to your Gemfile: